gskang-22/cs50/project/README.md

 You can also search for a transaction using the search bar at the top right that without needing a submit button.
 This search field searches through all 4 elements of expenses/ income and returns you the appropriate transaction records.
-If no transaction fits the seach requirements,
+If no transaction fits the seach requirements, a "No results found" text will pop-up.

 Moreover, you can also view your transactions in the form of "doughnut" tables that helps you understand your spending and earning better visually.